inecsoft/terraform-course/vpc-endpoint/README.md

 #### __To test:__
-Delete the route table for the natgateway and create the endpoint then test that the EC2 instance has access to S3 bucket. check that you have a route table pointing to the endpoint
+Delete the route table for the natgateway and create the endpoint then test that the EC2 instance has access to S3 bucket.
+Check that you have a route table pointing to the endpoint.

 ***